tauri-apps/rfcs/0000-template.md

 ## Platform Considerations

 Tauri works across a wide variety of platforms (Operating Systems, Architectures, Hardware Configurations).
 Please explain:
-- If applicable, how this feature interacts with different platforms and wether some platforms introduce special behavior.
+- If applicable, how this feature interacts with different platforms and whether some platforms introduce special behavior.
 - If this feature can only be supported on a subset of platforms, explain why.

 ## Security Considerations